slademi2/livesport-wdio/README.md

 There are also screen parts, for example [BottomNavigationBar](test/pageobjects/livesport/parts/) saved in [test/pageobjects/parts/](test/pageobjects/livesport/parts) folder.

 The test itself is in [test.e2e.ts](test/specs/test.e2e.ts).

-It contains one testcase (`describe` method) as described in the assignment.
-The testcase is distributed into test steps per assignment by using `it` methods.
+I wanted to use `describe` method as test case and `it` as test steps, but after trying I realised that `it` is in fact test case itself.
+Therefore, I need to have all the test steps in one `it` block.

+Other option would be to use Mocha's bail option in [wdio.conf.ts](wdio.conf.ts) `mochaOpts: { bail: true }`.
+That would bail other test cases.
 ### Environment

 As part of my work I added also support for test parameters, those are stored in [.env](.env) file, these parameter are